 White Frame - To make your bold and colourful art stand out, opt for a white frame, this is even more effective when placed against a white wall to give the illusion of the frame disappearing.
 A white frame is also a great choice for contemporary floral and coastal wall art to keep them looking fresh.

-Oak Frame - To enhance the natural feel of lush botanical art prints opt for an oak wood frame.
+Natural Frame - To enhance the natural feel of lush botanical art prints opt for an natural wood frame.
 This would also be the perfect choice to suit a relaxed Scandi-boho style decor.